Lead Scientist provides background for the day’s research activities

 as more research uncovers the correlations between DNA anomalies, diseases, life span, plant attributes, and microbial invasions.

 Students arrive at Liberia or San Jose airport.

 They travel by van to Monteverde or La Fortuna (7 days) for the bioinformatics research immersion program.

-Students finish in El Jobo (3 days) on the northwest Pacific coast for ray and sea turtle capture, data collection and release research.
-Students and chaperones participate in home-stays with families
+Students finish in El Jobo (3 days) on the northwest Pacific coast for ray and/or sea turtle capture, data collection, and release research.

 Each day participants get a healthy break from science to do nearby breathtaking activities like:

 Hiking to waterfalls, exceptional bird watching and potential sloth and monkey sightings

 Zip-lining through and (way!) above the forest canopy

 The Biology Station and the Soltis Center are two campuses SOC uses to house bioinformatics programs.
 The Biology Station is in Monteverde whereas the Soltis Center is near the Arenal volcano and La Fortuna.

 The campuses provide for all our needs.
 There are large classrooms with superb internet (needed for bioinformatics research), laundry service (for a fee), and a large dining area in both locations.
 The kitchen staff routinely adapt to diet preferences (gluten free, vegan, and vegetarian to name a few) and allergy-related requirements.